Please note: "College," in American terminology, is the early years of what is called elsewhere (and in the U.S., too, interchangeably) "university."

 Transcripts

-Kelly Lovejoy's response to this comment:
+Kelly Lovejoy's response to the boxed comment is below:

 As I said earlier, I will be putting a transcript together (probably along with a narrative) for her and just wondering what I'll put on it, if she doesn't complete more "traditional" classes.
 I know, not very unschooly of me, but I just think that a more traditional route might be easier for school people to understand if she does decide to pursue college at some point.